hamelpatel/chip_gt/README_for_version_2.md

 	-	working_dir = path to where the output files will be created

-	-	manifest_file = file name for illumina manifest file for the chip used for genotyping
+	-	manifest_file = file name for illumina manifest file for the chip used for genotyping.
+The file copied in step 6.

-	-	multi_mapping_probes = file name containing SNP ids to remove due to targetting multiple locations of the genome
+	-	multi_mapping_probes = file name containing SNP ids to remove due to targetting multiple locations of the genome.
+The file copied in step 7.

-	-	Clinical_gender= file name containing clinical gender
+	-	Clinical_gender= file name containing clinical gender.
+The file copied in step 8.

 	-	data_path = path to pipeline_input.report file

 	-	basename = name of pipeline_inputfile (exclude .report extension here).
-This should be the file created in step 7.

 10..
 Execute template.workflow.sh bash script